canton7/Simple.Migrations/README.md

 What's going on here?
 Well, we create a new `SimpleMigrator`, passing in the assembly to search for migrations, the database connection to use to talk to the database, and the version provider to use.

-What's a version provider?
+What's a database provider?
 Simple.Migrations uses a table inside your database to track which version the database is at.
-Since difference databases (SQLite, PostgreSQL, etc) will need different commands to create and modify that table, Simple.Migrations uses a version provider to provide that ability.
+Since difference databases (SQLite, PostgreSQL, etc) will need different commands to create and modify that table, Simple.Migrations uses a database provider to provide that ability.
-There are a few built-in version providers, or you can easily write your own, see below.
+There are a few built-in database providers, or you can easily write your own, see below.

 Finally, we create and run a `ConsoleRunner`.
 This is a little helper class which gives you a nice command-line interface for running migrations.